VineetaDwivedi/Analog_clock/README.md

 # Analog_clock
-This is a basic tic tac toe game, built using C++.
+This is a basic analog clock built in cpp